Skip to main content

 Everything starts with the FAFSA.
 What is it?

-FAFSA stands for Free Application for Student Aid.
-The FAFSA is an application form used to determine if you’re eligible for federal loans, grants, and work-study, as well as some state financial aid and IU scholarships.
+FAFSA stands for Free Application for Federal Student Aid.
+The FAFSA is a form used to determine if you’re eligible for federal loans, grants, and work-study, as well as some state financial aid and IU scholarships.

 The FAFSA was developed by the U.S. government and includes financial questions for you and your parents (unless you are no longer classified as a dependent).
 It also asks about your citizenship status and marital status.

-You can download a preview of the FAFSA and complete the FAFSA online for free in about 30 minutes.
+You can complete the FAFSA online for free in as little as 30 minutes.

 International students